Baby Names: 2 Reasons We Name Our Kids What We Name Them

 Naming a baby: more than family tradition, religion, ethnicity, and faddishness.

-And if any topic is appropriate for a blog about evolution, the topic of babies is it.
+And if any topic is appropriate for a post about evolution, the topic of babies is it.
 After all, our basic evolutionary motivation is to pass on our genes through reproduction.
-In some sense, from an evolutionary perspective the whole purpose of a wedding is to facilitate baby making.
+In some sense, from an evolutionary perspective, the whole purpose of a wedding is to facilitate baby-making.

 What are these sounds and how are they associated with size?
-Table 1, which is from the article, shows the sounds (phonemes with a focus on the first vowel) and the size each sound is associated with (small or large).
+The article showed sounds (phonemes with a focus on the first vowel) and the size each sound is associated with (small or large).
 Examples of lower, “large” sounding names include “Joseph” (similar to “bone” in the table), “Alexander” (similar to “cow”), and “Thomas” (similar to “mottled”), while examples of higher, “small” sounding names include “Elizabeth” (similar to “must), “Celina” (similar to “sell”) and “Emily” (similar to “bid”).